Design is creation, process and outcome of an idea. This page offers a glimpse into the process behind crafting a brand identity for Metercube.

 Custom Font

-There were many instances where the wordmark, symbol and other custom icons need to be used across applications with ease.
-So I made a font called METERCUBE Essentials.otf.
-Having a font set with specific character keys assigned to them can help graphic designers, label makers use this for essential use without facing data loss.
+There were many instances where the wordmark, symbol, and other custom icons needed to be used across various applications with ease.
+To address this, I created a font called METERCUBE Essentials.otf.
+Having a font set with specific character keys assigned to these elements helps graphic designers and label makers use them easily without facing data loss.

 Pattern

-The cube symbol made synonymous with the brand name was created with several other intentions in mind.
-It can be used in multiple ways, including tessellations, key graphical shape, website icons, store visual merchandising etc.
+The cube symbol, made synonymous with the brand name, was created with several other intentions in mind.
+It can be used in multiple ways, including tessellations, key graphical shapes, website icons, and store visual merchandising.

 My web curiosity journey began back in school days (2002) after stumbling upon a small cute book on HTML named “The Rough Guide to The Internet by Angus J Kenny”.
 Over time I explored MS Frontpage, Dreamweaver, modifying ready template codes and now on a WYSIWYG editor.